The Film BFA Program | Academic Requirements | Student Learning Outcomes | Courses | Faculty

 - Students will complete an extensive body of amateur work as writer/directors.

-- In addition to training as writer/directors, students will become proficient in other production and postproduction skills (editing, camera, sound).
+- In addition to training as writer/directors, students will become proficient in other production and postproduction skills (camera, lighting, sound, editing) and have the ability to enter careers in the entertainment industry, broadcasting, journalism, art, advertising, and arts management.

 - Students will be able to research, gather, and synthesize information.

-- Students will demonstrate the ability to depart from traditional or comfortable ways of thinking, to explore, to wander, to get lost, to journey down unfamiliar channels and emerge with renewed perceptions in order to innovate, add to cinematic practice.
+- Students will demonstrate the ability to depart from traditional or comfortable ways of thinking, to explore, to wander, to get lost, to journey down unfamiliar channels and emerge with renewed perceptions in order to innovate and add to cinematic practice.